kennyjwilli/claude-clojure-tools/README.md

 - **`:nrepl-aliases`** - Vector of aliases to include when starting the nREPL server (e.g., `[:dev :test]`)

 - **`:nrepl-version`** - nREPL version string to use (default: `"1.5.1"`)

-## How It Works

-This plugin uses a PostToolUse hook that:
-1. Monitors Edit and Write tool operations
-2. Detects when a Clojure file has been modified
-3. Automatically applies Parinfer indent mode formatting
-4. Saves the formatted result back to the file

 ## License